octocloudlabs/supercharge-docs/docs/index.md

 ### Customize Codespaces for your team

-Using a Codespace is simple, at least it is from the learners perspective.
+Using a codespace is simple, at least it is from the learners perspective.
 To create this idyllic and seamless experience requires preparation however.
 Someone needs to customize and configure the codespace.

 You'll learn how to: